Singam (film series)

-Singam is an Indian Tamil-language action film series centered around the titular character Duraisingam, a short-tempered honest cop with an aim to eliminate corruption from the society.
+Singam is an Indian Tamil-language action film series centered around the titular character DSP Duraisingam, a short-tempered honest cop with an aim to eliminate corruption from the society.
 The film series began in 2010 with the release of Singam, directed by Hari and starring Suriya as the titular character.
 The film received positive reviews and grossed ₹90–100 crore worldwide.
 The first film also spawned two direct sequels titled Singam II (2013) and Si3 (2017).

 Overview

 Singam

-Singam, the first installment of the series, tells about SI Duraisingam, a tempered-but-honest police officer, who tries his best to eliminate a powerful don named Mayil Vaaganam.
+Singam, the first installment of the series, tells about DSP Duraisingam, a tempered-but-honest police officer, who tries his best to eliminate a powerful don named Mayil Vaaganam.
 The film was released on 28 May 2010 (worldwide) and received positive reviews from critics.
 It earned ₹90-100 crore worldwide against a budget of ₹15 crore.

 Singam 2

-Singam 2, the second installment of this series, continues the story, where Duraisingam was sent to Thoothukoodi in order to stop a drug cartel running by Bhai and Thangaraj and their African boss Danny.
+Singam 2, the second installment of this series, continues the story, where Duraisingam was sent to Thoothukoodi in order to stop a drug cartel running by Bhai and Thangaraj and their international gangster friend Michael Kong (aka Danny).
 The film was released in about 1500 screens worldwide.
 The film received positive reviews from critics where it grossed approximately ₹1.22 billion worldwide from Tamil and Telugu versions with a lifetime distributor's share of ₹670 million.
 However, Forbes stated that the film made ₹1.36 billion in its lifetime.

 Si3

-Si3 was the third installment of the series, continues the story, where Duraisingam was transferred to Andhra Pradesh as DCP, to nab an Australian bureaucrat named Vittal Prasad, who illegally exports toxic waste to India.
-However, unlike the first and second part, the third part mainly received mixed reviews from critics, despite, became a commercial success, thus becoming another profitable addition by grossing ₹110 crore worldwide from a budget of ₹65 crore.
+Si3 was the third and final installment of the series, continues the story, where Duraisingam was transferred to Andhra Pradesh as DCP, to nab an Australian bureaucrat named Vittal Prasad, who illegally exports toxic waste to India.
+However, unlike the first and second film, the third film mainly received mixed reviews from critics, despite, became a commercial success, thus becoming another profitable addition by grossing ₹110 crore worldwide from a budget of ₹65 crore.